grapa-dev/grapa/README.md

 "test".type() will return $STR, for example.

 If the item does not support type(), use $sys().type(value).
 For example, $sys().type("test") returns $STR.

+#### describe (object)
+This is stubbed out...but not yet implemented.
+Type will provide just the type.
+Describe will provide more detail.
+If using describe on a table, details about the table will be returned, for example.
+Intention is to provide describe everywhere that type is available.

 #### raw()
 Converts a value into it's raw bytes.
 Displays in hex form, but is stored in raw.
 Required in many cases as an intermediate form.
 For example, converting from a $STR to an $INT, you have two choices.